Efficient Learning of a Linear Dynamical System with Stability Guarantees: Appendix

-The numerical reverse $I$-projection relies on a result from infinite-horizon dynamic programming, \textit{e.g.,} see~\autocite[Chapter 3]{ref:Basar_95} or~\autocite{ref:BertVol2_07}, and the following exact constraint relaxation result borrowed from \autocite[Lemma A-0.1]{ref:mscThesis_wjongeneel_2019}; see also \autocite{ref:RLQR_CDC_19}.
-We repeat this to keep the paper self-contained.
+The approximate computation of the reverse $I$-projection exploits standard results on infinite-horizon dynamic programming (see, \textit{e.g.}, \autocite[Chapter 3]{ref:Basar_95} or~\autocite{ref:BertVol2_07}) as well as the following exact constraint relaxation result borrowed from \autocite[Lemma A-0.1]{ref:mscThesis_wjongeneel_2019}; see also \autocite{ref:RLQR_CDC_19}.
+We repeat this result here to keep the paper self-contained.